 Also, there is not as much stress on moving parts, which means that the mechanism will probably last longer and you won’t have to service it as often, which is a plus for a person more obsessed about how their timekeeper looks, not how it works.

-The watch was unveiled today during the Baselworld 2011 trade show and will go on sale later this year at a price of €4000 (approximately $5200 USD at the time of writing this review article.)
+The SL5 was unveiled during the Baselworld 2011 trade show and will go on sale later this year at a price of €4000 (approximately $5200 USD at the time of writing this review article.)

 See also: Armand Nicolet LL9 Ladies